 Nancy holds a Bachelor of Fine Arts in Painting and Drawing from The Ohio State University and a Master of Arts in Curatorial Practice from California College of the Arts.

 Dennis Gromelski is co-founder and executive director of FUSION Theatre Company / The Cell Theatre

 Chris Chavez is economic development planner at the City of Albuquerque

 Damian Lopez-Gaston is director of event services at SMG managed Albuquerque Convention Center / Civic Plaza Presents

 Tom Neale is director of the UNM Real Estate Department

 Meetings, Agendas, and Minutes

-Staff and the advisory council conduct an open meeting on a monthly basis at 115 Gold Avenue SW, Suite 205, Albuquerque, NM, 87102
+Staff and the advisory council conduct a meeting on a monthly basis at 115 Gold Avenue SW, Suite 205, Albuquerque, NM, 87102

 Downtown Arts & Cultural District – Meeting Minutes – Coming soon